csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 categories: jekyll update
 ---

-In this post we will look at the basics of programming in Elm also some of the concepts of Functional programming.
+In this post we will look at the basics of programming in Elm.
+We will also encounter some of the essential concepts of Functional programming.

 {% highlight Haskell %}
 import Graphics.Element exposing (..)